Sustainability, Nutrition are Part of Food and Beverage Management Degree Programs

 By Sarah Stevenson

 Local sourcing, sustainable foods, and improved nutrition—these are just a few of the buzzwords that food and beverage managers will need to keep track of.
-The National Restaurant Association recently released its "What's Hot in 2021" survey, which details the latest concept and menu trends in the culinary field from a poll of nearly 700 chef pros.
-While the industry has been impacted by the pandemic, it's also created opportunity to produce such products as home cooking kits, take-out options, alcohol-related products, and outdoor seating.
+The National Restaurant Association recently released its "What's Hot in 2022" survey, which details the latest concept and menu trends in the culinary field from a poll of nearly 700 chef pros.
+While the industry was impacted by the pandemic, it's also created opportunity to produce new products.

 Knowing what's trending in the field helps food and beverage managers stand out from the crowd and bring new and exciting culinary experiences to their customers, too—and they're also topics aspiring or current students in these fields should be aware of, too.